fivetran/dbt_reddit_ads/models/docs.md

 When the entity will begin to deliver.
 {% enddocs %}

-{% docs status %}
-The current state of the advertiser.
-"PENDING_BILLING", "VALID", "TRUSTED", "ADMIN", "FAILED_BILLING", "SUSPICIOUS", "SUSPENDED", or "BANNED"
-{% enddocs %}

 {% docs stg_reddit_ads__account_conversions_report %}
 Provides a summary of conversion events at the account level, aggregating key metrics by event and day such as view-through and click-through conversions.
 {% enddocs %}